 City moving to buy building for daytime shelter

-Proposed site for new Grande Prairie daytime shelter (Michael Lumsden, mygrandeprairienow.com staff)
+The new daytime shelter building was proposed to the CIty last year.
+(Michael Lumsden, mygrandeprairienow.com staff)

 The City of Grande Prairie will be making an offer to purchase the Prime Property Management Building across the street from Rotary House.
 That plan is to turn it into the future site of a proposed daytime homeless shelter.